Steps to create a web application in Azure Portal using the 'new' App Registrations UI:

 f) Enter the tenant FQDN (i.e., adc.onmicrosoft.com)

-g) Enter the Application ID that you copied at step 11 in the Application ID field, enter the Secret Value that you copied from at 9, and upload the certificate that you have created (this certificate must match the certificate that you have uploaded to the registered Azure App).
+g) Enter the Application ID, enter the Value, and upload the certificate that you have created (this certificate must match the certificate that you have uploaded to the registered Azure App).

-h) Turn on your selected options under the Office 365 Services Selection
+h) Enable options under the Office 365 Services Selection

-i) Select the agent that you are going to be using to audit the O365 with
+i) Select the agent that you will be using to audit

 j) Configure auditing as per your requirement